olivarfrenk/BeRNN/README.md

 - Dockerfile defines dependencies
 - docker-build.yaml builds the .dockerignore reduced image whenever repo is pushed to github
 - latest image is pushed to docker hub (actions with secrets)
-- from WM manually pull image from hub
+- from VM manually pull image from hub
 - initalize container with fine-tuned hps defined by config files w. different shell scripts